The parking permit system will be available to register/purchase permits for the Fall 2022 semester on August 2nd and after.

 Vehicles must park between painted lines.

-VI.
+VII.
 FINES & PENALTIES

 The person in whose name a vehicle is registered with the University is responsible for all traffic violations and is liable for all fines or disciplinary actions.